DavidTPate/pendragon/README.md

 # Combat Rules

 ## Injury and Health
-The raison d’etre of the knight is to ﬁght, and much of the action in the game revolves around personal or military combat — which often results in injury, whether minor or mortal.
+The raison d’etre of the knight is to fight, and much of the action in the game revolves around personal or military combat — which often results in injury, whether minor or mortal.
 Knights expect to take injury, and they wear their many scars proudly.